 Nissan also offers a chassis cab version of the Navara King Cab, suitable for specialist conversions.
 However, a straightforward single cab pickup (two doors, two seats, longer load bed) is not available.

-As with most pickup makers, Nissan is fond of regular special editions, so if you're looking for something out of the ordinary keep an eye on our news section for all the latest models.
+As with most pickup makers, Nissan is fond of regular special editions, so if you're looking for something out of the ordinary keep an eye on our news and advice section for all the latest models.

 In 2018, Nissan even launched a Navara Off-Roader AT32 variant designed for particularly taxing off-road work, followed by a top-of-the-range Navara N-Guard model, bringing the total number of trim choices up to seven.

 Engines and gearboxes

 The Navara is powered by a 2.3-litre four-cylinder dCi turbodiesel engine; developed specifically for commercial vehicles, this also sees duty in the Nissan NV400 large van.

 The result is not only a choice of two power outputs – 163hp (confusingly, Nissan shorthands this to 160hp in its technical details) and 190hp, making it one of the most potent pickups on sale in the UK – but also the most fuel efficient pickup range available.

 There are six-speed manual and seven-speed automatic gearbox choices, and while most Navaras are four-wheel drive there was originally a two-wheel drive entry-level King Cab for those who simply need a basic workhorse.
 This has been discontinued, however, meaning that all new Navaras now have a 4x4 system.

 Is the Navara really car-like to drive?

 Well, it's a lot more car-like than most pickups, especially in terms of steering sharpness, grip and handling corners.
 However, you shouldn't expect it to be as comfortable as your family hatchback - the load bed is still rated to carry over 1,000kg, so those fancy rear springs still need to be pretty firm.

 This hasn't stopped some operators raising concerns about the coil spring suspension's ability to withstand heavy loading and towing.
 Which may explain some of the updates for 2019.